statamic/docs/content/collections/tags/locales.md

    type: boolean *true*
    description: |
      When true, this ensures that the current site locale will be first in the list.
 Only applicable in the tag pair.
+  -
+   name: self
+   type: boolean *true*
+   description: |
+     When true, it includes the given entry's locale in the list.
+Only applicable in the tag pair.
+  -
+   name: all
+   type: boolean *false*
+   description: |
+     When true, all of the sites will be displayed, even if the entry isn't localized into that site.
+When the entry is missing, the values (e.g. `url`) will fall back to the site.
+Only applicable in the tag pair.
 variables:
   -
     name: current